 A grass roof or green roof.
 Fairly complex and requires a strengthening of the trusses or purlins.

 The framing should be as the walls or bigger depending on building size.
-There should be trusses in medium and large Apex sheds and the framing in Pent sheds is called purlins.
+You would expect trusses in medium and large Apex sheds and that the framing in Pent sheds is spaced appropriately to withstand the weight.

 Sarkin is the timber boards on top of the roof frame before the roof covering.